-The biblical empires’ periods of calmness indicate that throughout history, man had become accustomed to the presence of the mighty one in order to remain disciplined and governable.
+The biblical empires’ periods of calmness indicate that throughout history, mankind had become accustomed to the presence of one mighty power in order to remain disciplined and governable.
 It was evident in the following biblical empires:

 1st world power = EGYPT (in power to 1491 BC)

 6th world power=ROME (44 BC - 476 AD)

 These biblical periods were weird in many respects just like their heirs apparent namely: